 Here at Legal Helpline, we are very pleased to say that all of our solicitor panel works on a No Win, No Fee basis.
 Therefore, you can be confident of all of the benefits that have been mentioned above.

 We are a nationwide Claims Management Company, which means we can help you no matter where in the UK you are based.
 We have a panel of expert No Win, No Fee solicitors to provide you, boasting all of the experience you could possibly need.

 For those who are unaware, No Win, No Fee basically means that you are only going to need to pay legal fees if your case is a success.
 This offers you a degree of financial protection.
 Otherwise, if you choose a personal injury solicitor that charges per hour with no such agreement in place, you could end up paying huge sums of money only for your case to be unsuccessful.
 With a No Win, No Fee agreement, not only does it lower the monetary risk, but also it ensures the solicitor is more accountable, and this leads to a higher quality service.

 If that was not enough, Legal Helpline has many years of experience.
-Over this time, we have successfully helped thousands of personal injury victims to get the compensation they deserve.
+Over this time, we have successfully helped many personal injury victims to get the compensation they deserve.
 We are also delighted to have a huge number of positive reviews from previous clients.
 You can view these via our website.

 If you want to make a No Win, No Fee injury claim, look no further than Legal HelpLine.
 We have many years of experience in the industry, and all of our chosen panel of solicitors work on a No Win, No Fee basis, which, as you now know, presents many benefits for you.
 If you are unsure regarding the service we provide, all you need to do is browse our website.
 Not only will you be able to read reviews that have been left by our past clients, but also you will see about our service and you can read some claim guides too.
 We are sure this will put your mind at ease.